 Google Home Max price and release date

-The Max debuted in the US on December 11 for $399 (around £300 / AU$510) and as of May 16 2018, it has finally made its way to Canada.
+The Max debuted in the US on December 11 2017 for $399 / AU$549 (around £300) and as of 16 May 2018, it has finally made its way to Canada.
 Australia was the next stop on the Google Max world tour, launching a few months later on August 9, before hitting the UK on August 30.

 It was a similar story when the original Google Home was first announced.
 Like the Max, the speaker was originally exclusive to North America, before making its way to other territories after around six months.

 The Home Max is a product that looks like it comes straight from Libratone or Bang & Olufsen’s catalogue.
 In a few words, it’s massive and nondescript.
 But between the muted mesh grille and off-white chassis, the almost total absence of style here, oddly enough, makes it super stylish.